vavrajan/TVTBIP/README.md

 More details could be found in [requirements_tf_1_15](requirements_tf_1_15.txt).

-Depending on the flag `pre_initialize_parameters` you have four options:
+The flag `pre_initialize_parameters` provides four options:
 * `random` - initialize model parameters completely at random, which we do not recommend,
-* `NMF` - initialize the location parameters for documents and objective topics by performing Non-negative Matrix Factorisation (NMF) first, we use `NMF` from `sklearn.decomposition`:
+* `NMF` - initialize the location parameters for documents and objective topics by performing Non-negative Matrix Factorisation (NMF), we use `NMF` from `sklearn.decomposition`:
   * used for the first time period (session),
-* `PF` - initialize the location parameters for documents and objective topics by performing Poisson Factorization (PF) first, where the implementation from [tbip](https://github.com/keyonvafa/tbip) is used:
+* `PF` - initialize the location parameters for documents and objective topics by performing Poisson Factorization (PF), where the implementation from [tbip](https://github.com/keyonvafa/tbip) is used:
   * alternative initialization of the first time period (session),
 * `previous` - for time period `t` initialize model parameters by estimates from the previous time period `t-1`: